Septemberember/FSF-Slicer/README.md

 # FSF-Slicer

-> [!CAUTION]
-> This repository currently contains a synthetic artifact preview.
-Files under `data/synthetic/` are deterministic illustrative records, not observations from the paper experiment.
-They must not be cited as empirical evidence.
-The preview will be replaced only after the actual tool, benchmark manifest, functional scenarios, slices, and task-level measurements are available.

 FSF-Slicer is the companion repository planned for the manuscript **“FSF-Guided Program Slicing for Testing-Based Formal Verification of Functional Soundness and Completeness.”** The proposed technique constructs an executable, scenario-specific Java slice for each Functional Scenario Form (FSF) pair \((T_i, D_i)\).
 It uses \(T_i\) to identify scenario-relevant inputs and prune infeasible branches, and \(D_i\) to identify the output behavior that must be preserved before testing-based formal verification (TBFV).

 ## Preview purpose